Anti-communism: Buddhism

 Thích Huyền Quang was a prominent Vietnamese Buddhist monk and anti-communist dissident.
 In 1977, Quang wrote a letter to Prime Minister Phạm Văn Đồng detailing accounts of oppression by the Marxist–Leninist regime.
 For this, he and five other senior monks were arrested and detained.
 In 1982, Quang was arrested and subsequently placed under permanent house arrest for opposition to government policy after publicly denouncing the establishment of the state-controlled Vietnam Buddhist Sangha.
 Thích Quảng Độ was a Vietnamese Buddhist monk and an anti-communist dissident.
 In January 2008, the Europe-based magazine A Different View chose Thích Quảng Độ as one of the 15 Champions of World Democracy.
+During the Cold War, monks in Burma and Thailand, with some support from the United States, voiced against communism.
+U Nu stated in 1950 that the ideas attributed to Karl Marx were "less than one-tenth of a speck of dust lying at the feet of our great Lord Buddha."
+In an interview, the Thai monk Kittivuddho remarked that killing communists did not constitute a violation of the principle of non-violence.